We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best bath toy for 9-month-olds

 Developmentally your baby may already be crawling, standing, or walking.
-They may also be able to cruise in a standing position while holding onto sturdy objects.
+Before independent walking, they may also be able to cruise in a standing position while holding onto sturdy objects.

 A 9-month-old may start to: